Wojtaszek632/licence_plate_detection_image_processing/README.md

 The following algorithms were used for array detection:

 1. converting the image to grayscale by extracting the
-    1. convert the image to grayscale by extracting the average of the R G B components,
+2. convert the image to grayscale by extracting the average of the R G B components,

-2. normalize the histogram according to algorithm 5.1 from the class,
+3. normalize the histogram according to algorithm 5.1 from the class,

-Binarization of the image through the Otsu method, and through a fixed
+4.Binarization of the image through the Otsu method, and through a fixed threshold value,
-    threshold value,

-4. image convolution,
+5. image convolution,

-5. edge detection using Sobel operator,
+6. edge detection using Sobel operator,

-Image modification by dilation,
+7.Image modification by dilation,

-Blob detection algorythm,
+8.Blob detection algorythm,

 # Method of operation